DallanQ/tiny_towns/Manual.md

 A resource can only be used to construct 1 building — in other words, every building requires all of its resources.

+Buildings may never be moved to a different square after being placed.

 2. Take the matching wooden building from the general supply.

-3. Place it in 1 of the squares that was occupied by the resources removed.

 Buildings do not have to be constructed as soon as its resources are in place.
 Players may wait as many rounds as they want to construct a building.

-Players may construct multiple buildings at once.

-## Building Construction Example

-Buildings may never be moved to a different square after being placed.

 Any player can construct any of the buildings (except other players' monuments).
 Building cards are not replaced when players construct buildings.

+3. Place it in 1 of the squares that was occupied by the resources removed.

+Players may construct multiple buildings at once.

 Players cannot construct a building immediately after a resource has been named without physically placing the resource cube in their town first.

-3. Players may construct any buildings for which they have the matching resources in the correct shape.
-Players do this simultaneously and should announce what building they are constructing.

-4. Once all players have placed their resources and constructed buildings, a new round begins.
-The Master Builder token passes to the player on the left.
-The new Master Builder should always wait until all players are ready before naming the next resource.
-Players can show that they are still thinking by holding up their resource cube until they place it.

-After a resource has been placed, players have until the next resource is named to construct any buildings.

-the cavern rule Building a Tiny Town is difficult.
-If this is one of your first games, or if you want a little more flexibility in your town, we recommend that you play with the Cavern rule.
-Throughout the game, players have the option of placing up to 2 resources named by other players off to the side of their board.
-These resources score no points or penalties at the end of the game.
-Players must decide when it is most advantageous to use this special ability!

-4

-So this is allowed.

-## And This.
+### Building Construction Example (page 4)

+> An image of a card having a Chapel on it.

+> An image of a piece of land sectioned in boxes. an arrow pointing to the third row in the second column.

 If John places a blue Resource cube here, he may choose to construct a Chapel.

-## And Even This.
+> An image of the same piece of land, with the blue resource cube moved to the pointed arrow.

 BLAM!
 Now John is ready to construct a Chapel.

+> An image of the same piece of land, but all empty.

 John removes the 4 cubes and can place the wooden Chapel in any of the squares they occupied.
 He chooses the rightmost square.
 Resources and other buildings may no longer be placed in that square.

+## And This.

+## And Even This.

 But not this, since the configuration of the cubes does not match the Chapel card.

-feeding your cottages ) must be fed by
+### Feeding your cottages (page 5)

 Remember!
-Cottages ( 3 buildings, but unfed Cottages at game end score 0
+Cottages must be fed by buildings, to be worth 3 points. players may construct cottages before or after constructing buildings, but unfed Cottages at game end score 0 points.

-buildings to be worth

-.
-Players may construct Cottages before or after constructing

-.

-## Completing Your Town
+## Completing Your Town (page 5)

 When your town is filled with resources and you cannot (or choose not to) construct any buildings, your town is completed.
 You are out of the game and can start calculating your score.
 (You no longer take turns naming resources as the Master Builder.)